-It is quite common for the professionals in a company to lack expertise and adequate knowledge in statutory compliance requirements.
-When such a company has multiple locations internationally, its compliance risk increases; therefore, a company must have professionals with proper experience on statutory compliance for a smoother running of the business.
+It is standard for a company’s professionals to lack expertise and adequate knowledge of statutory compliance requirements.
+When such a company has multiple locations internationally, its compliance risk increases; therefore, a company must have professionals with proper experience in statutory compliance for a smoother running of the business.

 2. Segmented compliance initiatives

 In most companies, several departments control various functional activities of the business.
 Such companies can’t ensure effective compliance in their companies.

 3. Dynamic statutory landscape